2205845/CS220AU-DP/README.md

 5/12/23-Constructed photos to edit for my website.

-11/12/23- used adobe photoshop to edit the photos I took.
+11/12/23- Used adobe photoshop to edit the photos I took.